vdaas/vald/docs/usecase/usage-example.md

 In general, you cannot search your unstructured data using the inverted index, like images and videos.
 By using a vector search engine like Vald, you can search the corresponding unstructured data by converting them to the corresponding feature vectors and process in Vald.

-Here are the example of the general use cases of Vald or vector search engine.
+Here are some general use cases of Vald or vector search engine.

 1. Image and video processing